 This post was originally created in 2014, so I’ve revisited it to see if these elements are indeed “evergreen.”
-While the original post was speculative, based, however, on nearly 8 years of experience in the industry, this updated post is backed by recent studies and statements by Google.
+While the original post was speculative, based, however, on nearly 8 years of experience in the industry (at the time), this updated post is backed by recent studies and statements by Google.

 While foundational elements such as keyword research may always be relevant to SEO, with the continued growth of semantic search engines that attempt to establish a searcher’s intent across multiple variables, including synonyms, it may be becoming less important.
 Because SEO is in constant flux, many search marketers are forced to stay up-to-date with the latest algorithm changes in order to stay relevant.
 That being said, there are at least 3 elements of SEO that will never go out of style.

 If search engine crawlers are spiders, citations are the threads on which they travel from place to place.
 Since the inception of Google, citations have been a crucial element in determining the value of a site, which was deemed PageRank by the company (named after Larry Page, the co-founder of Google).
 One of the initial Google patents states the following:

 The rank assigned to a document is calculated from the ranks of documents citing it.

 While citations are most commonly translated as links, the patent does not specifically call for that.
 Several years ago Yandex, a Russian search engine, experimented with dropping links as a ranking factor in their algorithm, choosing instead to rank sites based almost entirely on textual citations.